-Unlike the Bowen cousins, the two Bance men commemorated on the Platt War Memorial were brothers, and were tragically killed within two months of each other.
-The Bance families had lived in the district for over a century, and by the start of the Great War were fairly numerous in the parish, with eight of them seeing overseas service between 1914 and 1918.
+Unlike the Bowen cousins, the two Bance men commemorated on the Platt War Memorial were brothers and tragically killed within two months of each other.
+Bance families had lived in the district for over a century, and by the start of the Great War were reasonably numerous around the parish, with eight of them seeing overseas service between 1914 and 1918.

-James Bance was born in Crouch in 1894, the son of Thomas, a coal trimmer from Platt, and a Londoner named Louisa Adams.
-He grew up in Borough Green at Spencers Cottages, which were situated on Station Road and built in the 1870s by Thomas Spencer, who, at that time, owned the Platt brickyard.
-He had an older half-sister, Janey Hatton, a younger brother named Thomas and a very much younger half-sister named Annie Louisa (born 1906).
-James’ father died aged 30 in 1902 when James was only seven, but a few years later in 1911 his mother re-married to George Broad.
-Prior to the war James was working as a mill hand with his mother, step-sister and brother Thomas and lived at Haxell’s Cottages in the Platt Brickfields.
+James Bance was born in Crouch in 1894, the eldest of five children of Thomas, a coal trimmer from Platt, and his wife, Louisa Adams, who was from London.
+He grew up in Borough Green at Spencers Cottages, which are situated on Station Road and built in the 1870s by Thomas Spencer, who, at that time, owned the Platt Brickyard.
+James’ father died in 1902 at the young age of 30, but nine years later his mother re-married to George Broad.
+In the years immediately before the war, James worked as a mill hand with his mother, step-sister and brother Thomas and lived at Haxell’s Cottages in the Platt Brickfields.

-James enlisted in the Army at Maidstone on 29 August 1914 with Albert Edward Rayfield from Crouch, and joined the 11th (Service) Battalion the King’s Royal Rifle Corps.
-The battalion had been raised at Winchester in September 1914 as part of Kitchener’s Second New Army (K2) and formed part of the 59th Brigade, 20th (Light) Division.
-After training close to home they moved to Blackdown, then in February 1915 to Witley and onwards to Larkhill in April for final training.
-James and Albert proceeded to France on 21 July 1915, disembarking at Boulogne and proceeding to the Saint-Omer area, where the division were concentrating.
-Immediately prior to going overseas, James married a local girl named Ada Elizabeth Durrant, and a son named George was born a few months later.
+He enlisted in the Army at Maidstone on 29 August 1914 with Albert Edward Rayfield from Crouch and joined the 11th (Service) Battalion, The King’s Royal Rifle Corps.
+The battalion had been raised at Winchester in September 1914 as part of Kitchener’s Second New Army (K2) and formed part of the 59th Brigade in the 20th (Light) Division.
+The two Platt locals were sent for training at Blackdown before moving in February 1915 to Witley and then onwards to Larkhill in April.
+They were both posted to France on 21 July 1915 where they disembarked at Boulogne and proceded to the Saint-Omer area, where the division was concentrating.
+Immediately before going overseas James married a local girl named Ada Elizabeth Durrant, and a son named George was born a few months later.